 These aspects of live performing in front of an audience are what best train your instincts, your story telling sensibilities.
 Though there may be some ovelap, this is very different from being a well-edited social media “personality.”

 You can’t learn this sitting alone in a room staring at yourself on a computer screen.
-You have no realtime feedback from cast or audience or director to inform your performance, to correct your course- to serve the story being told.
+You have no realtime feedback from cast or audience or director to inform your performance, to correct your course- as you serve the story being told.

-Don’t get me wrong– creating amateur audio or visual performances, youtube channels, podcasts, etc. can be great fun and a useful first step towards becoming an actor or maybe a writer.
-(I made a lot of self-produced audio sketch recordings and video sketches when I was a kid!)
+Don’t get me wrong– creating amateur audio or visual performances, Youtube channels, TikTok, podcasts, etc. can be great fun and a useful first step towards becoming an actor or maybe a writer.
+(I made a lot of self-produced audio sketch recordings and video sketches when I was younger!)
 Making creative content is an important habit to cultivate!
 But this is just the very beginning (or only a part) of what you must do if you want to become an actor who is hired, who pays the bills, who always works.

-If you aim to go pro, you want to get paid for doing this for an extended period of time.
-Not just post your solo pastime efforts for free.
+If you aim to go pro, you want to get paid for your work.
+It’s not just posting your solo pastime efforts for free.

 Good for you for taking initiative and creating your own thing!
 But, if professional voice acting is your goal, you will need to someday step out beyond creating something in isolation and expand into creating something with others.

 Try some of the many things I suggest to work your acting & improv muscles and see if acting is a truly a thing for you.

 4. “I’m a totally inexperienced beginner, with no money, no performing experience, nowhere to audition for anything in my [town/ school/ state/ country], and no idea of where to find opportunity or where to start.
 What do I do?”